 - To share the load

-Get to know how to care for your new Baby and in turn, you will also be caring for Mom while she recovers from the horrendous ordeal of Childbirth!
+Get to know how to care for your new baby and in turn, you will also be caring for mom while she recovers from the ordeal of childbirth!

 Know Where Things Are

-Also, always make sure the items are topped up.
+A good guide to being a new dad is to always make sure the items above are topped up.
 You do not want to run out at 2 am!

 Prepare A Routine